Skip to main content

 Meta-Program

 • Earlier we stored multiple programs into the same file system.
-Now we have another problem.

 Features of Meta-Program